 However, oral contraceptives can also have a range of side effects, depending on the type of pill and the hormones that it contains.
 Such side effects include nausea, breast tenderness, headaches, and bloating.

 What are the psychological effects of using the pill though?
-Some studies have suggested that there is an association between taking the birth control pill and having mood swings and an increased risk of depression.
+Some studies have suggested that there is an association between taking the birth control pill and having mood swings and an increased

 New research adds another potentially adverse psychological effect to the list: impaired social judgment.
 According to the new study, women who take the pill are less likely to identify “complex emotional expressions,” such as pride or contempt, accurately.